Jordan and Pippen.

-Chin-ups and dips definitely are the greatest dynamic duo in the history of the iron game but in today’s world, they have seemingly been forgotten like a one-hit wonder.
+Chin-ups and dips are definitely the greatest dynamic duo in the history of the iron game but in today’s world, they have seemingly been forgotten like a one-hit wonder.

 When it comes to building the upper body, most men are absolutely lost at sea.

-• Barbell Bench Press 3 sets
+• Barbell Bench Press 3 x 10

-• Incline Smith Machine Press 3 sets
+• Incline Smith Machine Press 3 x 10

-• Hammer Strength Incline Press 3 sets
+• Hammer Strength Incline Press 3 x 10

-• Cable Crossovers 3 sets
+• Cable Crossovers 3 x 10

-• Machine Preacher Curls 3 sets
+• Machine Preacher Curls 3 x 10

-• Machine Cable Curls 3 sets
+• Machine Cable Curls 3 x 10

-• Dumbbell Front Raises 3 sets
+• Dumbbell Front Raises 3 x 10

 Total workout time: 2 hours and 35 wasted minutes

 I actually know men who do this and have done this same routine since Kobe and Shaq won their first title in the year 2000.